cartalyst/sentry/docs/authentication/check.md

 ----------

 The check methods returns a bool of whether the user is logged in or not.
+If it's logged in, the current User is set in Sentry so you can access it easily via `getUser()`.

+A user must be activated to pass `check()`.

 `returns` bool